 The second way is good for the young generations.
 They can easily fill the documents and upload it online.
 If you want to open your demat and trading account using the SBI website, here is the link: https://www.sbismart.com/customer-service

-The third way is best and easiest.
+The third way is the best and easiest.
 You just have to follow few simple steps to get your demat and trading account opened.
 Here are they:

 - Visit the Contact us page on SBI Smart website: https://www.sbismart.com/contact-us